jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### Logical Volumes

 From within our Volume Group (VG) we can now carve out smaller LV (Logical Volumes).
 The nice part here is that the Logical Volumes don't have to match any partition or disk size--since they are logically based on the combined size of the Volume Group which has extents mapped across those disks.
 Use the command ```lvcreate -n LOGICAL-VOLUME-NAME --size 250G VOLUME-GROUP-TO-ATTACH-TO```.
 The ```vgdisplay``` command will show what had been created and what is attached to where.
 There are options to make the LV striped extents as opposed to linear, but that is an application based decision.
-Since LVs are logical they can also be extended and reduced on the fly--that alone is a better replacement for standard partitioning.
-The command ```lvextend -L 50G /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME``` will extend the LV to become 50 GB in size.
-Using ```-L+50G``` will add 50 additional gigabytes to an existing LV's size.

 Once you have successfully created an LV, now it needs a filesystem installed.
 Here you can add XFS, Ext4, Ext2, or any other file-system.
 You would use the ```mkfs``` proper tool for your filesystem.
 Once you have the filesystem created then you need a mount point.
 Each filesystem type has tools that allow you to extend the file-system automatically without the need to reformat the entire system, if the underlying LV or traditional partition is modified.
 Not all file-systems have the built in ability to shrink an existing partition.

+### Extending Logical Volumes

+Since LVs are logical they can also be extended and reduced on the fly--that alone is a better replacement for standard partitioning.
+The command `lvextend -L 50G /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME` will extend the LV to become 50 GB in size.
+Using `-L+50G` will add 50 additional gigabytes to an existing LV's size.

 ### LVM Snapshots